typelevel/fs2/docs/guide.md

 * The ability to _build_ arbitrarily complex streams, possibly with embedded effects.
 * The ability to _transform_ one or more streams using a small but powerful set of operations

-We'll consider each of these in turn.
+We'll consider each of these in this guide.

-## Building streams
+### Building streams

 A `Stream[F,O]` (formerly `Process`) represents a discrete stream of `O` values which may request evaluation of `F` effects.
 We'll call `F` the _effect type_ and `O` the _output type_.
 Let's look at some examples: